Places that offer financial help to people in need

 - Some councils offer discount membership at their leisure centres, tennis courts and swimming pools if you are on a low income.
 Speak to your local council.

-- If you have a low income, you might be able to get money for school meals, school uniform, school transport and even music lessons for your children.
+- If you have a low income, you might be able to get money for school meals, school uniform, school transport and music lessons for your children.
 Speak to your local council.

 Image: Jonathan Mitchell/Dreamstime